wri/carbon-budget/readme.md

 ### Running the model
 The model runs from the command line inside a Linux Docker container.
-Once you have Docker configured on your system, have cloned this repository, and have configured access to AWS (if desired, or have the input files stored in the correct local folder), you will be able to run the model.
+Once you have Docker configured on your system (download from Docker website), have cloned this repository (on the command line in the folder you want to clone to, `git clone https://github.com/wri/carbon-budget`), and have configured access to AWS (if desired), you will be able to run the model.
+You can run the model anywhere that the Docker container can be launched.
+That includes local computers (good for running test areas) and AWS ec2 instances (good for larger areas/global runs).

 There are two ways to run the model: as a series of individual scripts, or from a master script, which runs the individual scripts sequentially.
 Which one to use depends on what you are trying to do.
 Generally, the individual scripts (which correspond to specific model stages) are more appropriate for development and testing, while the master script is better for running the main part of the model from start to finish in one go.
-In either case, the code must be cloned from this repository (on the command line in the folder you want to clone to, `git clone https://github.com/wri/carbon-budget`).
+In either case, the code must be cloned from this repository.
 Run globally, both options iterate through a list of ~275 10 x 10 degree tiles.
 (Different model stages have different numbers of tiles.)
 Run all tiles in the model extent fully through one model stage before starting on the next stage.
 (The master script does this automatically.)
 If a user wants to run the model on just one or a few tiles, that can be done through a command line argument (`--tile-id-list` or `-l`).
 If individual tiles are listed, only those will be run.
-This is a natural system for testing or for running the model for individual countries.
-You can see the tile boundaries in pixel_area_tile_footprints.zip.
+This is a natural system for testing or for running the model for smaller areas.
+You can see the tile boundaries in pixel_area_tile_footprints.zip in this repo.
 For example, to run the model for Madagascar, only tiles 10S_040E, 10S_050E, and 20S_040E need to be run and the command line argument would be `-l 10S_040E,10S_050E,20S_040E`.

+#### Building the Docker container

 You can do the following on the command line in the same folder as the repository on your system.
 This will enter the command line in the Docker container